-- 210. After I left Geilsland I stayed with my brother and worked in the Hotel.
+- 210. After I left Geilsland I stayed with my brother and worked in the Exercise Hotel.
 One of the kitchen staff got me to help prepare the food in the kitchen and was giving me an extra £20 so I was earning £45 a week, £15 of which I gave to my brother.
 I ended up being a waiter in the hotel, usually on a split-shift. - 211.
 Not long after I moved in with my brother he asked me if I would put out the rubbish.
 I picked up the bin to do so but we ended up in a fight and I ended up smashing a lot of the windows.
 The police were called and I ran round to a neighbour's house and phoned Geilsland.

-- 213. I then went to stay with EZD for a few days but ended up back at my brother's place in Paisley because my girlfriend stayed in Paisley.
-I then went to stay with an aunt. - 214.
-I stayed at the Hotel until my uncle got me a job changing tyres with Leader.
-I enjoyed that but was just drifting and was getting in to the odd bit of trouble.
-I didn't want to go down that road or end up in jail. - 215.
-I got a job in the restaurant in Renfrew and the manager there said he would take me on as a silver service waiter on £75 a week.
-I also worked as a commiwaiter.
-On my first night I was given a £10 tip by one customer and the manager put this in a jar to be shared out.
-On the Saturday my tips alone were worth £50. - 216.
+- 212. EZD arrived about twenty minutes later and by this time I was in handcuffs.
+EZD made a deal with the police to fix all the windows and said he would take responsibility for me. - 213.
+I then went to stay with zon for a few days but ended up back at my brother's place in Paisley because my girlfriend stayed in Paisley.
+I then went to stay with an aunt. - I stayed at the Hotel until my uncle got me a job changing tyres with Hotel until my uncl - 215.
+I got a job in the second second se - 216.
 My mum had gone to Bournemouth and one night I just decided to head there straight from work.
 I hitched a lift almost immediately that took me to London and the whole journey to Bournemouth only took me twelve hours. - 217.
-When I got to Bournemouth, by coincidence one of the first people I saw was my brother I. I only stayed there for a short time before heading back to Paisley to pick up my wages.
+When I got to Bournemouth, by coincidence one of the first people I saw was my brother and the stayed there for a short time before heading back to Paisley to pick up my wages.
 I then stayed with my aunt. - 218.
 My girlfriend was sixteen and we ran off back down to Bournemouth.
 We had a wee girl and got a flat.
 However, she got homesick and went back to Scotland with our ten month old daughter and we both went our own way.
 The last time I saw my daughter was when she was about six years old. - 219.
 The break-up with my girlfriend hit me hard and I lived homeless for a year.
 I did this to clear my mind but also just for the experience.
 I travelled all over Britain sleeping in service stations.
 Quite often lorry drivers who gave me a lift would hear my story and take me into a café for some food.